| The Entrepreneur's

 create thousands of new jobs each year, while floundering

 large companies lay off scores of people.
+Starting

 a new business venture can be an exciting yet risky